 We’re college football fans over here, which means ALL day Saturday from noon on is taken up by football.
 We spend the mornings at our kids’ sports events and by the time we get home, I don’t have much time to figure out what I’m making for the games, run to the store, make it and still hang out with friends for 8 hours.
 And hanging out with friends for 8 hours is very important.

 So, just like I did in the spring with my freezer cooking, I’ve figured out a way to dance around it and prep my football food ahead of time!
 Most of these aren’t actual meals, but they’re items that I can quick pull out of the freezer and bake from frozen.
 And, after all, football get-togethers are more about 26 appetizers than they are an actual meal, right??
+If you plan ahead, football freezer cooking is the #1 way to support your team!
+(I totally just made that up, but I’m running with it.)

 The first thing I do is make up 3 batches of Pioneer Woman’s pizza dough and let it sit in the fridge over night.
 The next morning I hop over to the store and see what meats I can find on sale,